Maxiboy441/PixelPrime/Technical-Concept.md

 ## Future Enhancements
-- Use of AI features (recommendations with diffrent weighting)
+- Use of AI features (recommendations with diffrent weighting) api: api.webai.maxih.de